Bayesian Regularization for Functional Graphical Models with Applications to Neuroimaging: Applications

-We see overall a denser set of connections in the TBI group than in the healthy controls.
-This agrees with results reported by \cite{KookEtAl20} in a study of children with a history of TBI compared to a group with extra-cranial injury.
-The increased structural connectivity observed here in the TBI patients may reflect so-called ``axonal sprouting'' occurring as disconnected neurons attempt to reconnect to a network from which they have been isolated.
+Overall, we see a denser set of connections in the TBI group than in the healthy controls, similar to a phenomenon that has been previously observed in children\citep{KookEtAl20}.
+The increased structural connectivity observed here in the TBI patients may reflect so-called ``axonal sprouting" that occurs as disconnected neurons attempt to reconnect to a network from which they have been isolated.
 This results in ``improved" connectivity, but nevertheless a deterioration of functional activation and task performance.
 It is also possible that there are no entirely new structural connections between areas, but that the weight of the white matter tracts in the areas may increase, on average, because targeted selection of cortical modules necessary to participate in a given task breaks down in the presence of a brain injury.
 Indeed, enlargement of the activation field in stroke recovery has been observed in the literature \citep{LindowEtAl16}.
 Our results here support the previously observed phenomenon in which white matter tracts evince increased connectivity in the chronic phase after disconnection of the tracts in the acute phase \citep{RutgersEtAl08}.

+Application of our proposed Bayesian functional graphical model estimation procedure to the two studies in this section illustrate both the feasibility of implementation as well as meaningful results that may be produced.
+The EEG study was able to provide insights similar to previous analyses, but with fewer assumptions on the structure of the underlying graph.
+The TBI results likewise show qualitative similarity with results obtained under the frequentist approach, with added benefit of having measures of uncertainty about the estimated graph.
+Further, the stronger differences in estimated edge weights produced under our proposed approach may produce additional insights concerning the degradation of cortical modules after a brain injury.